sumwale/mprsync/README.md

   -j JOBS, --jobs JOBS  number of parallel jobs to use --chunk-size CHUNK_SIZE
-                        minimum chunk size (in bytes) for splitting paths among the jobs --silent              don't print any informational messages from this program (does not affect rsync output which is governed by its own flags)
+                        minimum chunk size (in bytes) for splitting paths among the jobs --full-rsync          run a full rsync at the end if any of the rsync processes failed with unexpected errors --silent              don't print any informational messages from this program (does not affect rsync output which is governed by its own flags)
 ```